spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

-# Next steps: Set up the SpatialOS GDK Starter Template
+# Get started: 3 - Set up the SpatialOS GDK Starter Template

 Before setting up the SpatialOS GDK Starter Template, you need to have followed: